Energy Efficiency Advice Page

 Halogen Down lights:

-- If you have old fittings - As the old lamps blow, replace the old lamps with 20 watt lamps.
+- If you have old fittings - As the old lamps blow, replace the old lamps with 20 watt lamps or LED.
 It is ok to have a mixture of different wattage lamps, the new 20 Watt lamps will look just a bright as the old 50 Watt lamps!
 New fittings Specify that you want 20 watt lamps supplied NOT 50 watt lamps, even if you have to pay slightly more, the savings in power and fitting life will well and truly off-set the extra cost!

 - Use 300 Watt lamps in the 500 Watt fittings you will get very close to the same brightness (so much so that you cannot normally see the difference).
 The light fitting will have a far longer useful lifespan and better lamp life.
 Ensure the lamp holder contacts are clean when replacing the lamp.